Breakdown Maintenance: Types, Benefits & Examples

 While both corrective and breakdown maintenance are reactive approaches to maintaining and repairing equipment, corrective maintenance can be performed on equipment that is still functioning, but not at its optimal levels, while breakdown maintenance involves equipment that is completely not working.

-Using a CMMS for Breakdown Maintenance
+Using a CMMS Software for Breakdown Maintenance

 Any maintenance task can be simplified with a computerized maintenance management system (CMMS) software like Coast.
+Here are just a few examples of how you can simplify your breakdown maintenance activities using a CMMS:

 • Schedule maintenance on the fly with a simplified digital work order app to notify employees.
 Or schedule routine maintenance on important equipment if you are looking to take a more proactive approach.